abhijeet007rocks8/Dev-Scripts/Web Development/Screen Recorder/readme.md

 # Screen Recorder

+## Description
-A Very Basic Screen Recorder
+A Very Basic Screen Recorder.
+That Records the screen.

 ## Features
 - Record the Entire Screen or A Specific Application.